osmosis-labs/assetlists/RUNBOOKS.md

 Two changes from an auto-set halt:

 1. The `*_halt_reason` is set to `manual`.
 Script-owned reasons get auto-cleared on recovery; `manual` does not.
 2. `tooltip_message` is non-empty.
 Any tooltip locks the asset against all automation.
+The one sanctioned exception is a curator-set expiry: if you also set `tooltip_expiry_date`, `check_tooltip_expiry.mjs` will clear or decay the tooltip on that date (see RB009).

 Commit and let the daily cron run.
 Verify the asset is now ignored by automation by checking the next workflow summary's "Manual halts currently in effect" section.